 Pre-autoimmune, I had a few emotional vampires in my life.
 After my autoimmune disease was “activated,” each interaction with them always left me feeling depleted of energy and exacerbated my anxiety and fatigue.

 Initially, I set strong boundaries with them.
 I took fewer of their phone calls.
 I set time limits on our conversations.
 If the conversations continued to be one-sided or they continued their cycle of self-inflicted drama and saw me as a free counseling session, I removed them from my life.
 I simply can’t afford to let people drain my finite resources (time, energy and health) and leave me with anxiety and fatigue.

-Learning To Say No Without Guilt
+2. I Learned To Say No Without Guilt

 “You can be a good person with a kind heart and still say no.” — Lori Deschene

 My entire life I have been a people-pleaser.
 I based my self-worth on the praise of others.
 I was terrified of letting someone down, or worse yet, making them angry if I said no.